COMP122/echo.mips/README.md

 ## Project Description
-This is your first MIPS program.
 To complete this program, you will be guided through a prescribed development process, via a set of stages.
 Each stage is designed to help you to better understand the problem at hand or to complete the final MIPS program.
 Moreover, each stage produces a working program, which is a deliverable associated with this project.

 To complete this project successfully, each of your individual deliverables must compile/assemble and pass the Professor's test cases.

-### Command Line Processing and the argv data structure
+### Command Line Processing and the argv Data Structure

 Consider the following prototypes for the main method/function in Java and C, which are practically equivalent.

   - Java
-    * Example usage: ``java echo one two three four``
+    * Example usage: ``$ java echo one two three four``
     ```java
        public static int main(String args[]);
     ```
   - C
-    * Example usage: ``echo one two three four``
+    * Example usage: ``$ echo one two three four``
     ```C
       int main(int argc, char * argv[]);
     ```

     * argc is an integer representing the **arg**ument **c**ount
-      - In Java parlance, argc is equivalent to args.length;
+      - In Java parlance, argc is equivalent to args.length

-    * argv is an array, where each element is a string.
+    * argv is an array, where each element is a string
-      - In C, a string is implemented as a pointer to a char, e.g., (char \*).
+      - In C, a string is implemented as a pointer to a char, e.g., (char \*)
-      - In Java, the underlying implementation of a String is also a pointer to a char.
+      - In Java, the underlying implementation of a String is also a pointer to a char

 A MIPS program can also have command-line arguments.
 These are not provided via formal arguments as in Java and C, but are provided to the main subroutine via registers.

   - argc is placed into $a0, and the value represents an integer
   - argv is placed into $a1, and the value represents the address of argv

-The MARS application requires additional syntax to call a MIPS program with arguements from the command line.
+The MARS application requires additional syntax to call a MIPS program with arguments from the command line.
 This syntax is as follows:

   ```
   $ mars echo.s pa apple peach grape